James4Ever0/notes/The way to prospher and serve.md

 Keep your machine plugged, 24/7, even if it is just a Raspberry Pi.

 Many times you face some problem like connection error, program unexpected exits, system freeze etc. Your purpose is to add more features to the system and never let it powered down.

+If you cannot afford the power consumption, start with some small server, ramp it up for a long time.